Delivery of infrastructure

 On 23 April 2015, the Queensland Government announced funding for design and construction of the Beaudesert Town Centre Bypass to divert heavy vehicles around the town centre.

-This bypass will provide a dedicated route to service the increasing freight demands in the Bromelton SDA through improved access to the Mount Lindsay Highway.
+Construction is now complete on this bypass, providing a dedicated route to service the increasing freight demand in the Bromelton SDA through improved access to the Mount Lindsay Highway.

-The Department of Transport and Main Roads is partnering with Economic Development Queensland and Scenic Rim Regional Council to deliver the $27.5 million Beaudesert Town Centre Bypass.
+The Department of Transport and Main Roads partnered with Scenic Rim Regional Council to deliver the $27.5 million Beaudesert Town Centre Bypass.

-For further details and progress on the Beaudesert Town Centre Bypass see the Department of Transport and Main Roads website.
+For further details on the Beaudesert Town Centre Bypass see the Department of Transport and Main Roads website.

 State Infrastructure Plan